 In 2004, BayRail Alliance, working with other groups in San Francisco, overcame opposition from a greedy developer and some neighborhood interests and convinces the SF Board of Supervisors to approve environmental documents for the Transbay Terminal project, which includes extending Caltrain and future high-speed rail.
 After the environmental document was approved, the developer sued the city which nearly halted planning work for the project.
 San Francisco eventually bought the property from the developer for $34 million.

 In 2006, TJPA held a design contest and chose a design by Pelli Clarke Pelli Architects.
 The design includes a glass covered terminal with a park above.
 An office tower would be built on Mission and 1st street and would be the highest in San Francisco.
+The naming rights of the tower and the terminal was sold to Salesforce.

 In 2008, after the passage of Proposition 1A and election of Barack Obama as president, opportunities were presented to build the train box at the same time as the construction of the new terminal.
 Prior to the 2008 election, engineers planned the terminal and train box to be built in separate phases.
 With the new ARRA funding for high speed rail, the train box project was moved forward to take advantage of construction efficiencies and create construction jobs at a period when unemployment rate in the construction industry was high.